vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/cloud-foundation/9.1/nist-800-171-r3/README.md

 ## Using These Materials

-XLSX, CSV, Markdown, and PDF formats are provided as a convenience for people working with this data on a daily basis.
+The guide is published in XLSX, CSV, Markdown, and PDF formats for people who work with this data daily.
 The XLSX contains an Introduction sheet and a Controls sheet; the CSV carries the Controls data alone; the Markdown file combines both in a readable single document with one heading per control; the PDF is a print-formatted rendering of the Markdown document.
 Each control row carries the following columns:

 - **Control ID** -- the regulatory framework's control identifier.
 - **SCF ID** -- the mapping to the Secure Controls Framework (SCF) control or controls, where one exists.